 Authorization

-The treasurer shall prepare “Warrants” to be acted upon at each regular Board meeting.
-Except for situations as defined below providing for subsequent Board approval, before checks are issued, the treasurer shall have received the approved warrant, which shall include signatures of the chairperson, treasurer and secretary of the Board.
+The treasurer shall prepare warrants or “Orders of the Treasurer” to be acted upon at each regular Board meeting.
+The Board shall give subsequent approval to all budgeted disbursements made between meetings of the Board.
+Disbursements shall only be made on invoices for purchases made in accordance with District policy and procedures.

 The Board shall designate one (1) or more Board members to review bills before a meeting for items that may need clarification prior to presentation for final approval for payment.